Talking to Your Doctor

 - Bring a friend with you.
 It can help to have another person listen to your health care provider and take notes to help you remember the details later.

 - Write your questions down ahead of time.
 Prioritize the top three questions you'd like to ask during your appointment, and remember to take notes at the appointment.

 - Ask your health care provider to explain anything you don't understand.
 Don't be afraid to ask for help if you need it.

 - Try not to downplay your symptoms or feelings.
 Remember, the people on your health care team are experts in caring for people living with relapsing MS—try to tell them exactly how you are doing.

 - Ask about follow-up.
 Is it best to get in touch by phone or email, or should you plan another visit?

 - Keep all your medical records in one place.
 Store your appointment notes, invoices, test results, treatment journal, etc in a binder or box, so you can refer to them quickly and easily.

 You may also find it useful to assess how you're doing a few days before your next appointment.
-Use the Symptom Guide or Treatment Guide to create a report that you can take with you to your next appointment.
+Use the Treatment Journal to create a report that you can take with you to your next appointment.